ralexander-phi/semaphore_win_ctypes/README.rst

 This module was created to overcome limitations of Python's `built-in semaphore support`_.
 Specifically, the built-in semaphores:

-* Cannot be shared between python sub-processes
+* Can only be `shared between python processes`_ if a common parent python process coordinates
-* Cannot interact with other programming languages
+* Cannot be acquired by code written in other programming languages

 Instead, this module provides wrappers for these low level Windows Semaphore APIs: